varmox/ygeonline/content/post/tanzu-overview.md

 ## Tanzu Mission Control

 Tanzu Mission Control is a Tool to operate your Tanzu Kubernetes Clusters.
 Besides Tanzu Kubernetes Cluster it can also managed Azure Kubernetes Service (AKS) and Elasic Kubernetes Service (EKS) from Amazon.
-It either can be deployed on-prem (TMC self-hosted) with some limitations or consumed as a SaaS Service.
+TMC was a SaaS only Service but now also always a self-hosted version with some limitations .

 **TMC self-hosted Requirements**